 Let's Imagine Throughput in the Real World

-For example: Let’s imagine that a gas station attendant fills up a car's gas tank using a gas pump.
+For example: Imagine a gas station attendant filling up a car's gas tank using a gas pump.

 Let’s also say that it always takes the gas attendant just one minute to fill up any car, no matter how big it is or how low the car's gas tank is.

 Let’s call this gas station “Joe’s Gas” and envision that it only has three gas pumps.
 Naturally, if we have three gas pumps and three cars, it follows that Joe's attendants can only fill up three cars per minute.

 So, if we were to fill out a performance report for Joe's gas station, it would show that Joe’s throughput is three cars per minute.

 This is Joe’s dilemma: no matter how many cars need gas, the maximum number that can be handled during a specific time frame will always be the same –three.

 This is our maximum throughput; it is a fixed upper-bound constraint.

 As more vehicles enter the gas pump line, they are required to wait, thus creating a queue.